 Moodle is an open-source LMS

 An open-source LMS is made up of code that is freely available to anyone, meaning anyone with a good understanding of programming can modify it.
 As an ‘open-source’ LMS, Moodle can be accessed for free – there is no licence fee and no vendor lock, making it an extremely cost-effective option when compared to other LMSs on the market.
 However, it’s worth noting that there are other costs to consider when implementing an LMS such as the cost of having a fully hosted Moodle platform.
-For more information on the true cost of a Moodle LMS – read our pricing guide, here.
+For more information on the true cost of a Moodle LMS – and to take your first step towards getting Moodle – read our pricing guide, here.

 As a free-to-use open-source LMS, Moodle users have complete ownership of their platform meaning they have full flexibility over how they wish to manage it.
 This is one of the reasons so many organisations have chosen to invest in Moodle; they can mould the platform into what they need it to be and for smaller organisations who are just starting out, it gives them space to grow - offering scalability without a hefty price tag.